innovationAtLG/innovationAtLG.github.io/README.md

 ## [FX Team Website](https://innovationatlg.github.io/)

 The FX website is our face to the world.
-It's a chance for us publish what we're wokring on to the world.
+It's a chance for us publish what we're working on to the world.
 The site is hosted on at [https://innovationatlg.github.io/](https://innovationatlg.github.io/)

 The site is created via static site generator called Hugo.
 This allows us to keep the design and the content seperated.